Igor Rostislavovich Shafarevich: in Memoriam: Non-mathematical activity

 \subsection{Dissident movement}

-We refer to Krista Berglund's \cite{Berglund} for a meticulously researched comprehensive study of this part of Shafarevich's life.
+We refer to Krista Berglund's dissertation \cite{Berglund} for a meticulously researched, comprehensive study of this part of Shafarevich's life.
 Another rather detailed account of Shafarevich's activity as a dissident can be found in the book of Robert Horvath \cite{Horvath}.
-Here we limit ourselves to only a brief summary of Shafarevich's public life outside of mathematics.
+Here we restrict ourselves to only a brief summary of Shafarevich's public life outside of mathematics.

-Already in 1955, Shafarevich was courageous enough to sign a letter, along with other 300 scientists, denouncing the works of the Soviet biologist Trofim Lysenko who, using his power under Stalin, opposed and prosecuted scientists working in genetics theory.
-In 1968, he was one of the 99 cosigners of a letter in defense of a mathematical logician Aleksander Esenin-Volpin who was forcibly taken to a psychiatric hospital.
-The result was, however, that many of those who signed were deprived of any possibility to travel abroad.
-Since 1971 he took part in a Moscow Human Rights Committee organized by Andrei Sakharov.
-In September 1973 Shafarevich wrote an open letter in defense of Sakharov.
-Such activities led to him being fired from a teaching position at the University in 1975 (a position he was also briefly fired from for unknown reasons back in 1949).
-His dismissal deprived the university of a brilliant mathematician, a popular lecturer and a mentor of graduate students.
-As in the case of Sakharov, his membership in the Soviet Academy of Sciences and his worldwide fame as a scientist prevented the authorities to impose a harsher punishment.
+Already in 1955, Shafarevich was courageous enough to sign a letter, along with 300 other scientists, denouncing the works of the Soviet biologist Trofim Lysenko, who, using his power in Stalin's regime, opposed and prosecuted scientists working in genetics.
+In 1968, Shafarevich was one of the 99 cosigners of a letter in defense of a mathematical logician Aleksander Esenin-Volpin, who was forcibly taken to a psychiatric hospital.
+Writing the letter deprived many of the cosigners of the possibility to travel abroad.
+Since 1971, Shafarevich has been a member of the Moscow Human Rights Committee, organized by Andrei Sakharov.
+In September 1973, he wrote an open letter in defense of Sakharov.
+In 1975, because of his dissident activity, Shafarevich was dismissed from his teaching position at the University (in 1949, for unknown reasons, he was also briefly dismissed from this position).
+It deprived the university of a brilliant mathematician, a popular lecturer, and a mentor of graduate students.
+As in the case of Sakharov, the membership in the Soviet Academy of Sciences and the worldwide fame as a scientist prevented the authorities from imposing a harsher punishment.